 How To Prevent Pregnancy Naturally?

 How to prevent pregnancy without contraceptives is one of the most common questions raised by sexually active people.
 Here are some natural solutions to how to avoid pregnancy at home.

 1. Track Your Cycle

-It is vital to understand your body and keep a track of your menstrual cycle.
+It is vital to understand your body and keep track of your menstrual cycle.
 There are plenty of apps available to help you do it easily and effectively.
 Make sure you track your period for 6-8 months to derive conclusive results.
 With the technology available via apps, all you need to do is enter data about your menstrual cycle and it calculates the rest.
 Know how to stop pregnancy naturally by tracking your menstrual cycle.